aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 | S3Bucket | This is a **required** parameter whereby you specify the name of the Amazon S3 bucket to store your data. |
 | UbuntuAMI | This is an *optional* advanced parameter whereby you specify Ubuntu AMI (18.04 or 20.04).|
 | VpcCIDR | This is a **required** parameter whereby you specify the [Amazon VPC](https://aws.amazon.com/vpc/?vpc-blogs.sort-by=item.additionalFields.createdDate&vpc-blogs.sort-order=desc) CIDR for the VPC created in the stack.
 Default value is 172.30.0.0/16.
 If you change this value, all the subnet parameters above may need to be set, as well.|

-### <a name="PreloadEFS"></a> Preload A2D2 data from S3 to EFS

-*This step can be executed anytime after "Configure the data service" step has been executed*

-This step is required **only** if you plan to configure the data service to use EFS as the raw raw data store, otherwise, it may be safely skipped.
-Execute following command to start preloading data from your S3 bucket to the EFS file system:

-	kubectl apply -n a2d2 -f a2d2/efs/stage-data-a2d2.yaml

-To check if the step is complete, execute:

-	kubectl get pods stage-efs-a2d2 -n a2d2

-If the pod is still `Running`, the step has not yet completed.
-This step takes approximately 6.5 hours to complete.